HIST 4305A: The History of Beer, Brewing and Drinking in Canada, 1670-2025

 Class Format

 Each week we will meet to discuss a clearly defined theme in the history of the Canadian brewing and beer drinking.
-Such themes will include: the birth of the Canadian brewing industry; brewing and the spirit of Canadian capitalism; the rise of teetotalism and the working-class saloon; the effect of war on brewing and beer drinking; prohibition, bootlegging, and the role of the brewers in creating a beer-drinking nation; beer advertising and brand management; the relationship between beer and sport; globalization and the craft-beer revolution.
+Such themes will include: the birth of the Canadian brewing industry; brewing and the spirit of Canadian capitalism; the rise of teetotalism and the working-class saloon; the effect of war, depression and economic boom on brewing and beer drinking; prohibition, bootlegging, and the role of the brewers in creating a beer-drinking culture; beer advertising and brand management; the relationship between beer and sport; globalization and the craft-beer revolution.

 Assessment